Deductive Beam Search: Decoding Deducible Rationale for Chain-of-Thought Reasoning: Related Work

 \textbf{Answer Aggregation.} Sampling techniques of language models, such as temperature sampling \citep{ackley1985learning}, top-k sampling \citep{fan-etal-2018-hierarchical}, and top-p sampling \citep{holtzman2019curious}, bring diversity to the outcome but also uncertainty to the reasoning process, which is not favored in reasoning tasks.
 These methods aim to reduce uncertainty in the reasoning process by aggregating answers from sampled reasoning paths.
 After sampling diverse outputs from LLMs, \citet{wang2022self} propose to use consistency as the metric to aggregate the answers.
 Other methods evaluate whether the reasoning step can lead to the correct answer by training a verifier \citep{li-etal-2023-making,wang2023mathshepherd}.

 \textbf{Self-Evaluation.} Recent research on reducing reasoning errors is inclined to follow the self-verify-then-correct pattern \citep{dhuliawala2023chainofverification,weng2023large,zhang2023cumulative,ling2023deductive,miao2023selfcheck}.
 They design different procedures and prompts to achieve better performance.
 Taking two typical approaches as examples, \citet{dhuliawala2023chainofverification} design a chain-of-verification procedure to verify facts from its outputs, and \citet{miao2023selfcheck} ask LLM to detect errors in their step-by-step rationales.
-However, recent works \citep{huang2023large,hong2023closer} have pinpointed a critical limitation of LLMs in self-correction during reasoning tasks.
+However, recent works \citep{huang2023large,hong2023closer,xie2024revealingbarrierslanguageagents} have pinpointed a critical limitation of LLMs in self-correction during reasoning tasks.
 Their findings suggest that LLMs indiscriminately alter reasoning steps without external feedback, irrespective of their initial accuracy.

 \textbf{Decoding Strategies.} Conventional decoding strategies include greedy decoding \citep{teller2000speech}, which selects tokens with the highest probabilities, and beam search \citep{graves2012sequence}, which stores candidate beams for future prediction.
-In the era of LLMs, these decoding strategies are implemented at a more coarse-grained level, especially on reasoning tasks involving multiple steps in the solving process.
+In the era of LLMs, these decoding strategies are implemented at a more coarse-grained level, especially on reasoning tasks involving multiple steps.
 They decompose the reasoning process into steps \citep{khot2022decomposed} and apply decoding or search algorithms \citep{yao2023tree,xie2023self}.